lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the eccentricity vs. semi-major axis plot.

 2.6.
-Click on "OK" or "Apply" in the "Plot Parameters" window.
+Click on "OK" or "Apply" in the "Plot Parameters" window, and view the plot (see below).
-Delete the "incl vs. e" plot (the leftmost panel) as it is not needed.
+Delete the default plot of inclination vs. eccentricity as it is not needed.
-This will result in the view as below.

 .. figure:: /_static/portal_tut03_step02b.png
     :width: 600
     :name: portal_tut03_step02b
     :alt: A screenshot of the plot of the eccentricity vs. semi-major axis

-    The plot of the distribution of the eccentricity vs. semi-major axis of solar system objects at semi-major axis beyond 30 au.
+    The plot of eccentricity vs. semi-major axis of solar system objects with a semi-major axis > 30 au.

 2.7.
 Multiple populations are apparent in the above plot.
 The majority of the objects have low eccentricity and a semi-major axis of about 30 to about 50 au.